Features Proxmox Backup Server

-Not only is it important to have backed up data available, it's also necessary to ensure that the data is not compromised.
-With strong encryption ensuring data integrity, you are safe when backing up data with Proxmox Backup Server, even to targets which are not fully trusted, like for example a leased colocation facility.
+Not only is it important to have backed up data available, it's also necessary to ensure that the data has not been compromised.
+With strong encryption ensuring data integrity, you are safe when backing up data with Proxmox Backup Server, even to targets which are not fully trusted, for example, a leased colocation facility.

-With Proxmox Backup Server all client-to-server traffic will be encrypted to safeguard data integrity.
+With Proxmox Backup Server, all client-to-server traffic can be encrypted to safeguard data integrity.
 For high performance, the authenticated encryption is done on the client-side with AES-256 in Galois/Counter Mode (GCM).
 As your data is encrypted before it reaches the server, the data is useless to unauthorized users accessing the server.

 User role & Group permission

-Proxmox Backup protects your data against unauthorized access or corruption.
-Moreover, with the range of access control options available, you can ensure users are limited to the rules you provide them.
+Proxmox Backup protects your data against unauthorized access.
+Moreover, the available range of access control options help to ensure that users are limited to only the level of access they require.

-There are two realms used: One for system users, the other for permissions and data ownership.
-There is a broad array of user roles (groups permission sets), which specify exactly what each user is allowed to do on the server.
+There are also several authentication realms available: Linux PAM for system users, OpenID Connect for authentication through OpenID, and a Proxmox Backup authentication server for handling permissions and data ownership.
+There is also wide array of user roles (group permission sets), which specify exactly what each user is allowed to do on the server.

 Proxmox Backup Server uses a built-in SHA-256 checksum algorithm, to ensure the accuracy and consistency of your data.
 Within each backup, a manifest file (index.json) is created, which contains a list of all the backup files, along with their sizes and checksums.
 This manifest file is used to verify the integrity of each backup.
-Regular backup verification can be scheduled to detect bit rot and confirm backups are safe.
+You can schedule regular backup verification to detect bit rot and confirm that backups are safe.

 In addition to being used for backup verification, the checksum algorithm is also used in deduplication to detect common data between backups of different machines.
 This can greatly reduce the storage needed to store, for example, multiple VMs that use an identical operating system.

-How long can your team or your organization live without their data?
+How long can your team or organization live without their data?
 With any sensible backup solution, recovery operations should be a frictionless process and not generate hours of unnecessary and frustrating labor for administrators.
-Speed, accuracy, and flexibility of the recovery process are important.
+Speed, accuracy, and flexibility in the recovery process are important.

 Proxmox Backup Server is lightning fast, meaning that when disaster strikes, you can have that VM, archive, or even single file back in seconds.
 In a disaster situation, the fast and simple restore via the GUI will ease any stress.